Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 The following steps will be covered:

-- Positioning and role of the engineer-designer in the face of digitalization issues
+- Positioning and role of the engineer in the digitalization of production means.

-- Definition of the tools to be developed
+- Definition of the tools needed to automate a machine sensors, database, AI, and feedback).

-- Development of a relevant cyber-physical system in production (choice of relevant data, signal processing, documentation and data feedback, real-time management, data storage)
+- Development of a cyber-physical production and management system (data selection, signal processing, feedback, real-time processing, data storage, SPC).

 Teaching and Learning Methods